 Benefits and allowances to help with living expenses

 Make sure that your relative is claiming all of the benefits and allowances they are entitled to, as these can help with living expenses.
-People who are funding their own residential care may still be able to claim:
+People who are funding their own residential care and are aged 65 years and over may still be able to claim:

 Immediate needs annuity

-Also known as an immediate needs care fee payment plan, this is a type of insurance policy that provides your relative with a regular income in exchange for a lump sum investment, rather like a standard retirement annuity.
-The sum your relative receives in return can help meet the cost of paying for residential care.
+Also known as an immediate needs care fee payment plan, this is a type of insurance policy that provides your relative with a regular income in exchange for an upfront lump sum investment, rather like a standard retirement annuity.
+The income is tax free when it's paid directly to a care provider and will provide a guaranteed income to pay for care costs for life.

 The downside is the fact that insurers base their pricing on how long they expect someone going into care is likely to live for.
 So while an immediate needs annuity brings peace of mind, there is also the risk of 'wasted' premiums if your relative dies prematurely.
 Of course, you may feel that the peace of mind that comes from knowing you won't run out of money makes this a price worth paying.